 Visit the Bat Cave!
 Photo by Meghan Rose

-You can almost hear the BIF!
+It's known as the "bat cave," and you can almost hear the BIF!
 BAM!
 POW! as you approach the entrance.

-Favorites include Blessing of the Animals, Cinco de Mayo, Fiestas Patrias, Dia de los Muertos, and Las Posadas.
+Stroll down this famous pedestrian Mexican market, eat taquitos and churros, and celebrate a traditional Mexican festival.
+Our favorites include Blessing of the Animals, Cinco de Mayo, Fiestas Patrias, Dia de los Muertos, and Las Posadas.

+It's one swell of a time.
 In fact, parents who didn't grow up in SoCal should do this alongside their kids!

 Where else can you ice skate in short sleeves?

-This is the oldest children's theater company in Los Angeles.
+See a puppet show at the oldest children's theater company in Los Angeles.

 The woods are alive with faeries at the Faery Hunt.
 Photo by Christi Anna